balanced/balanced-docs/overview/rev1/guides/orders/credit-merchant.rst

 Examine Credits for an Order
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We can now retrieve all of the order's credits and ensure our recent credit is there.
+We can now retrieve all of the order's credits and ensure the credit to the merchant is there.

 .. snippet:: order-credits-fetch